shukriadams/piKioskBreadboardDemo/README.md

 >sudo /etc/init.d/nodeBoard start
 >sudo pm2 list

 Pm2 should show that nodeBoard is runnning.
-Your board's code handler will now start automatically and be let running when your pi is started.
+Your board's code handler will now start automatically and be left running when your pi is started.
+You can always use "sudo pm2 list" to test if the board process is running, which is useful for debugging.

 2 - Express
 ---